JSPML divests complete stake in JSIS Oman

-New Delhi, April 16 (IANS) JSPL on Friday said that its wholly-owned subsidiary Jindal Steel & Power (Mauritius) has sold the balance stake in JSIS Oman to Vulcan Steel.
+New Delhi: JSPL on Friday said that its wholly-owned subsidiary Jindal Steel & Power (Mauritius) has sold the balance stake in JSIS Oman to Vulcan Steel.

 In the second and final tranche of the divestment transaction, JSPML divested 51 per cent to Vulcan Steel.